inolen/gremlin-node/README.md

 [![Build Status](https://travis-ci.org/inolen/gremlin-node.svg)](https://travis-ci.org/inolen/gremlin-node)

+**NOTE: This project is no longer being maintained.
+The project owners instead now use [ts-tinkerpop](https://github.com/RedSeal-co/ts-tinkerpop), which takes advantage of [ts-java](https://github.com/RedSeal-co/ts-java).
+We suggest you take a look at those two projects.**

 Implementation of [Gremlin](https://github.com/tinkerpop/gremlin/wiki) for node.js.
 Gremlin-node is a javascript wrapper around the Gremlin API.
 The node-java module provides the bridge between node and Java.

-NOTE: This package is compatible with TinkerPop V2.
-TinkerPop V3 is a significant change and is TBD.

 ```javascript
 var Gremlin = require('gremlin');